-The original proposal did not address who was responsible for preparing the explained decision and provided that each arbitrator would be paid an additional \$200 honorarium for cases in which an explained decision was required.
-Under the proposed rule change, only the chairperson would write the decision, and only the chairperson would be paid an additional honorarium.
+The original proposed rule change did not address who would have been responsible for preparing the explained decision and provided that each arbitrator would be paid an additional \$200 honorarium for cases in which an explained decision was required.
+Under the new proposed rule change, only the chairperson would write the decision, and only the chairperson would be paid an additional honorarium.
 The additional honorarium paid to the chairperson would reflect the increased effort involved in drafting an explained decision.
-The panel may allocate the cost of the honorarium to one party, or may allocate it between or among all parties.11
+Under the new proposed rule change, the panel may allocate the cost of the honorarium to one party, or may allocate it between or among all parties.11